 As Avery got older and more involved in a variety of activities, we began to meet other families who had similar experiences with epilepsy.
 Last year Avery joined a special abilities cheer team and many of the athletes have seizures.

 On the first day of practice Avery was greeted by her first cheer friend, Grace.
 Grace was bubbly and bouncy and friendly and fun.
 All of Avery‘s favourite things.
 She followed her around like a shadow.
 Grace had epilepsy too.
 Tragically Grace died this winter.
+SUDEP took her away from her family and friends way at ten years old.
 Trying to explain to our daughter that her friend was suddenly gone was incredibly difficult.
 She couldn’t understand how this could be.
 When I told her, and I really didn’t want to, she sobbed and banged her fists on the kitchen island pleading, “Please mummy, please make her be not dead.”

 As parents, our hearts are broken for Grace’s family.
 To lose a child is unimaginable.